MileHacker Logo

 Season Analysis: High, Shoulder, and Low

 High Season (October-November, March-April): These months bring pleasant weather.
-Temperatures are comfortable, and the risk of heavy rain or typhoons is lower.
-This allows for outdoor activities, like biking the coastline or visiting parks, very enjoyable.
+Temperatures are pleasant, and the risk of heavy rain or typhoons is lower.
+This creates outdoor activities, like biking the coastline or visiting parks, very enjoyable.
 Expect more expensive lodging prices and potentially increased numbers of people at popular attractions.
 Plan bookings well in advance if traveling during these periods.

-Shoulder Season (May, September, December-February): May marks the transition into summer, with increasing heat and early cyclone season.
+Shoulder Season (May, September, December-February): May marks the transition into summer, with increasing heat and early typhoon season.
 September sees the end of the season for typhoons having warm, less humid weather.
-December to February (Winter) brings cooler temperatures and Hsinchu's winds, with fewer tourists and potentially lower prices.
+Between december And february (Winter) brings cooler temperatures and Hsinchu's winds, when there are fewer tourists and potentially lower prices.

 Typhoon Season Alert